Great spring snow conditions!

 Then you need to get off those slopes when the snow surface begins to get too soft and mushy or you’ll start breaking through, which is dangerous for your knees.
 AND the slope may be unstable due to all the melting – then avalanches can be a problem on these sunny slopes.

 Check Henry’s Facebook posting for more info on current conditions and how to ski spring snow.

-Detailed weather forecast for 19 – 25 April
+Detailed off-piste snow and weather forecast for 19 – 25 April

 Thursday 19th: A beautiful sunny day, with temperatures rising quickly.
 Maximum temperatures up to 13°C at 2000 m.
 Light E wind, though slightly stronger near the French/Italian border.